 - Brian Cruikshank (Brian’s Web Studio) built the website you see and is making it better every day.

-- Linda Jue and her G.W.
+- Beth Schulman as well as Linda Jue and her G.W.
 Williams Center for Independent Journalism spent many months helping the team design and fundraise for the project, recruit journalists, and build essential infrastructure.

 - Susan Mernit has guided the team through the planning process for the website and social media infrastructure.

 - Eric Cheng was an EHRP & IPS intern.
-A Canadian, he is a rising senior at Georgetown University majoring in government and philosophy and minoring in music.
+A Canadian, he was at Georgetown University majoring in government and philosophy and minoring in music.
 Eric contributed much in getting the site and social media aspects off the ground.